libresoul/gpt_flutter/README.md

 ## Building the app

-You can build the app for by running the following command in your terminal:
+You can build the app for any of the platforms mentioned [here](https://docs.flutter.dev/reference/supported-platforms) by running the following command in your terminal:

 ```bash
 flutter build <platform>